joelsamuelk/frontend-nanodegree-mobile-portfolio/README.md

 Download or clone the project using the following URL https://github.com/joelsamuelk/frontend-nanodegree-mobile-portfolio/

-### Installation
+## Installation

-Extract/unzip the downloaded folder from the repository.
+Unzip the downloaded folder and run the index.html file found in the main directory.

 ## Optimization Process

+During the course of optimising this project, I have

     1- Optimize all used images

+    2- Also I have used image optim which is a image optimiser app for optimise all my images

-2- Minify css
+    3- Minify css

-3- Optimize the main.js file by
+    4- Optimize the main.js file by

         - changing the position of (var pizzasDiv = document.getElementById("randomPizzas")) and moive from within a loop
-    - changing the number of pizza background row images 4- Optimize the pizza.html file by using bootstrap grid classes and also by removing the css attribute height from certain images.
+        - changing the number of pizza background row images

+    5- Optimize the pizza.html file by using bootstrap grid classes and also by removing the css attribute height from certain images.
-5- Also I have used image optim which is a image optimiser app for optimise all my images

 ## Contributors

-The Udacity Team
+The Udacity Team and my responsive (goresponsive.com) colleagues